roostingcat/gesture_recog/README.md

 Take the absolute difference obtained above and threshold is so values above a certain threshold is 1 and below is 0.

 # Contour Extraction
-With the threshold, we extract the contour
+With the threshold, we extract the contour, which we assume to be the largest object.
+So if there is another object larger than the hand then the contour of that object will now be the main focus.